Mountain Ranges and Angry Birds

 “She handles pain a lot better than many people I know,” says Miranda Cox, Beverly’s daughter.
 “When she got the ulcer, it was really tough on her.
 It made her sad, and I could tell she wanted to do stuff.
 I could tell it was bothering her.”

 Eventually, her physicians in New York tried a vein treatment to reduce the size of the ulcer.
 The treatment was successful, and the ulcer was removed.
 But like many people who deal with leg ulcers and varicose veins, Beverly found herself needing repeat treatment a few years later.
-This time, Beverly was in Tennessee — more than 900 miles away from New York but only a short drive away from one of Dr. Campbell’s offices in Alcoa or Loudon.
+This time, Beverly was in Tennessee — more than 900 miles away from New York but only a short drive away from Dr. Campbell’s offices in Alcoa.

 Consultation at Last

 Beverly has many storied from her life in New York, but the story she tells the most passionately is that of Dr. Campbell and how he restored her quality of life.
 “The first time that I went to see Dr. Campbell, I was just happy that I could go,” Beverly says.
 “The atmosphere in his office is very relaxing.
 Everyone there is very pleasant.
 It makes you feel at ease.”